 This course, designed for Biology majors, focuses on the study of the cell as the basic unit of structure and function of all living organisms.
-The student is introduced to important hypotheses and concepts of modern cell biology (including those relevant to cell chemistry, cell architecture and function, genetics, and the origins of cellular life) as well as techniques and methods for studying cells.
-Prerequisite(s): ENG 097.
-Required for

-Biology majors Co-requisite(s): BIOL 111
+The student is introduced to important hypotheses and concepts of modern cell biology (including those relevant to cell chemistry, cell architecture and function, genetics, and the origins of cellular life) as well as tech-niques and methods for studying cells.
+This course includes a laboratory section that has experiments and activities specifically designed to facilitated knowledge acquisition of course subject matter.
+Prerequisite(s): ENG 097, if required Co-requisite(s): BIOL 111 3 lecture and 3 laboratory hours per week 4 credit hours